+-- Pierre Boatroux

+Announcements

+Test next Tuesday!

+Nov.
+13 is Midterm 2... covers:

+-Game theory

+-CSP (constraint satisfaction)

+-Propositional logic

--- Pierre Boatroux Announcements Test in 12 days (not next Tuesday but the one after) - Nov.
-14 is Midterm 2... covers: -Game theory - -CSP (constraint satisfaction) - -Propositional logic Review: Propositional logic Propositional logic builds sentences that relate various symbols with true or false Each symbol is simply a unique identifier, but you cannot "generalize" between them While this is fairly expressive, it is also quite cumbersome as each part of the environment might need many symbols associated with it Review: Propositional logic For example: to express just the top left cell of this mindsweep, we would need to have: $\begin{array}{c} P1, 1, 1 \land \neg P1, 1, 2 \land \neg P1, 1, 3 \\ \land \neg P1, 1, 4 \land \neg P1, 1, 5 \land \neg P1, 1, 6 \\ \land \neg P1, 1, 7 \land \neg P1, 1, 8 \land \neg P1, 1, B \end{array}$
+Review: Propositional logic

+Propositional logic builds sentences that relate various symbols with true or false

+Each symbol is simply a unique identifier, but you cannot "generalize" between them While this is fairly expressive, it is also quite cumbersome as each part of the environment might need many symbols associated with it Review: Propositional logic For example: to express just the top left cell of this minesweep, we would need to have: $\begin{array}{c} P1, 1, 1 \land \neg P1, 1, 2 \land \neg P1, 1, 3 \\ \land \neg P1, 1, 4 \land \neg P1, 1, 5 \land \neg P1, 1, 6 \\ \land \neg P1, 1, 7 \land \neg P1, 1, 8 \land \neg P1, 1, B \end{array}$
-Sadly in propositional logic we cannot relate these 9 symbols/literals together as "value of cell [1,1]" (and cannot specify this relationship in general for all cells) Propositional logic has "propositions" that are either true or false First order logic has objects and the relation between them is what is important This can provide a more compact way of expressing the environment (but is more complicated as we are not restricted to T/F, so we cannot brute force search truth tables) There are two basic things in first order logic:

-1. Objects which are some sort of noun or "thing" in the environment (e.g. teacher, bat) Relations among objects, which can be: Unary (or properties) which relate to a single object (e.g. red, healthy, boring) n-ary which involve more than one Functions, one "value" for an object Both unary and n-ary relations are similar, just how many variables are involved Unary and n-ary relations are true/false values (similar to propositional logic) President(America, Trump) \land President(Mexico, Peña Nieto) Functions converts the inputted objects into a single output object (i.e. like coding functions that "return" an object) PresidentOf(America) = Trump, PresidentOf(Mexico) = Peña Nieto We can represent any sentence with objects and relations, for example: "I am sleepy today" Object: I Relations: Sleepy, Today Logic: Sleepy(Today(I)) "I howl at full moons" Objects: Me, Moon Relations: Full, Howl Logic: Full(Moon) => Howl(Me) Let's identify objects and relations in this:
+Sadly in propositional logic we cannot relate these 9 symbols/literals together as "value of cell [1,1]" (and cannot specify this relationship in general for all cells) Propositional logic has "propositions" that are either true or false First order logic (also called "predicate calculus") has objects and the relation between them is what is important This can provide a more compact way of expressing the environment (also more complicated since we cannot build truth tables) There are two basic things in first order logic: Also called constant symbols 1.
+Objects which are some sort of noun or "thing" in the environment (e.g. teacher, bat) Relations among objects, which can be: Unary (or properties) which relate to a single object (e.g. red, healthy, boring) n-ary which involve more than one Functions, one "value" for each input Both unary and n-ary relations are similar, just how many variables are involved Unary and n-ary relations are predicates Unary and n-ary relations are true/false values (similar to propositional logic) $President(America, Trump) \land President(Mexico, Peña Nieto)$ Functions converts the inputted objects into a single output object (i.e. like coding functions that "return" a single object) PresidentOf(America) = Trump, PresidentOf(Mexico) = Peña Nieto We can represent any sentence with objects and relations, for example: "I am sleepy today" Object: I, (the "me" of today) Relations: Sleepy, Today Logic: Sleepy(Today(I)) The set of all objects that we are using are called the domain "I howl at full moons" Objects: Me, Moon Relations: Full, Howl Logic: Full(Moon) => Howl(Me) Let's identify objects and relations in this: